-DDS Provider Certification Review per DDS Policy Other Standard (specify):
+DDS Provider Certification Review per DDS Policy

 Provider should be enrolled to provide services through DDS/DHCF, and have a current Medicaid agreement.

 The providers may also be required to maintain a current Human Care Agreement with DDS for the provision of Residential Services.Owner-operators shall complete training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics determined by DDS, and in accordance with DDS published guidance within one year from the date the waiver application becomes effective for current providers and prior to any new waiver provider becoming approved to initiate services.

-- Documentation that each employee is eighteen (18) years of age or older: - Documentation that each employee was found acceptable by the individual; - Annual documentation from a physician or other official that employee free from communicable disease as - confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test; - Record of completion of competency based training in communication with people with intellectual disabilities; - Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
-1030; - A high school diploma or general equivalency development; - Record of completion of competency based training in emergency procedures; - Certification (annual) in cardiopulmonary resuscitation (CPR) and First Aid; - Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures;
+• Documentation that each employee is eighteen (18) years of age or older:

+• Documentation that each employee was found acceptable by the individual;

+• Annual documentation from a physician or other official that employee free from communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test;

+• Record of completion of competency based training in communication with people with intellectual disabilities;

+• Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
+1030;

+• Record of completion of competency based training in emergency procedures;

+• Certification (annual) in cardiopulmonary resuscitation (CPR) and First Aid;

-Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and
+• Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures; Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and